 Supply chain disruptions from the COVID-19 pandemic and other sources have caused many governments and private sector companies to reconsider supply chain practices.
 It’s time to reorchestrate critical supply chains—and militaries are in an ideal place to lead the change.

-Supply chains today are complex, interwoven ecosystems of suppliers, manufacturers, distributors, and consumers.
-Rather than small, neatly organized linear supply chains that are relatively easy to trace and understand, supply chains today are a mosaic of interdependent actors that requires complex and laborious analysis to figure out.
+Supply chains today are complex, interwoven ecosystems of suppliers, manufacturers, distributors and consumers.
+Rather than small, neatly organised linear supply chains that are relatively easy to trace and understand, supply chains today are a mosaic of interdependent actors that requires complex and laborious analysis to figure out.
 The inability to illuminate supply chains can leave vulnerabilities hidden in the complexity.
 So, when a disruption, like a global pandemic, occurs, it can disturb the entire supply chain.
 Add in the rising strategic competition between leading trade partners and the need to rethink supply chains to reduce risk becomes increasingly clear.

 To reconstruct supply chains in a more resilient manner requires not just focusing on cost and efficiency, but also balancing those concerns against risk.
 Rather than simply trying to reduce risk through national self-sufficiency, the solution lies in understanding which trading partners can work together to reduce supply chain risk without adding unacceptable financial cost.
 In this way, solving today’s supply chain problems may be less about reshoring than it is about orchestrating supply chains with close partners and allies, or ‘friendshoring’.